KalpeshDongarkar/KalpeshDongarkar/README.md

 ---

-> *“Simplicity is the soul of efficiency.” – Austin Freeman*
+> *“The grind isn’t for applause.
+It’s for the destination I’ve already pictured.” – Kalpesh Dongarkar*